What advice do you have for expats having a baby in Bohol Island?

 We asked expat moms who gave birth in Bohol Island about their experiences and advice they have for other moms to be.
 They said...

 "1.
 Research and choose a suitable hospital or birthing center: It is essential to find a reputable hospital or birthing center in Bohol that meets your needs and preferences.
 Talk to other expats, consult online forums, and visit the facilities to make an informed decision.
 2. Find a trusted obstetrician or midwife: Seek recommendations from friends, colleagues, or online expat communities to find a qualified and experienced obstetrician or midwife who can guide you through the pregnancy and delivery process.
 3. Familiarize yourself with local customs and practices: Understanding local customs and practices related to pregnancy and childbirth can help you feel more comfortable and prepared.
 This may include traditional beliefs, superstitions, and postpartum care practices.
 4. Learn about the healthcare system and insurance coverage: Ensure that you have adequate health insurance coverage for prenatal care, delivery, and postnatal care.
 Familiarize yourself with the local healthcare system and the process of seeking medical care in Bohol.
 5. Attend prenatal classes: Prenatal classes can help you prepare for childbirth and parenthood.
 Look for classes that cater to expats or are conducted in English, if necessary.
 6. Build a support network: Connect with other expats or local parents-to-be to share experiences, advice, and support.
 Join online forums, social media groups, or attend local meetups to build your network.
 7. Prepare for the unexpected: Be prepared for any unforeseen circumstances, such as complications during pregnancy or delivery.
 Have a contingency plan in place, including emergency contact numbers and transportation options.
 8. Plan for postpartum care: Arrange for postpartum care, including a pediatrician for your baby and any necessary support for yourself, such as a lactation consultant or postpartum doula.
 9. Familiarize yourself with local resources: Research local resources for new parents, such as baby stores, pediatricians, and childcare options.
 This will help you feel more prepared and confident in your new role as a parent.
 10. Embrace the experience: Having a baby in a foreign country can be both challenging and rewarding.
-Embrace the unique aspects of your experience and enjoy the opportunity to learn about a new culture and way of life," said another expat in Bohol Island, Philippines.
+Embrace the unique aspects of your experience and enjoy the opportunity to learn about a new culture and way of life," remarked another expat who made the move to Bohol Island, Philippines.

 Other Questions: